grafana/grafana/docs/sources/administration/configuration.md

 ### execute_alerts

 Turns off alert rule execution, but Alerting is still visible in the Grafana UI.
-Default is `true`.

 ### error_or_timeout